This post will show you how to crack a walnut quickly and easily to get two unbroken halves for crafts and other DIY projects.

 - Carefully grip the broader end of the walnut.

-- Apply gentle pressure as you wiggle and twist until the shells split, pull apart, and crack open along the ridge or seam around the middle.
+- Continue to apply gentle pressure as you wiggle and twist the knife or screwdriver until the shells split, pull apart, and pop or crack open along the seam around the middle of the walnut.

-- This is easier than cracking the shells with a standard nutcracker or pliers because, with just a twist, it’s open.
+- This is easier than cracking the shells with a standard nutcracker or pliers because it opens with just a twist.
 You will get two half-shells, both perfect!

-- Be cautious not to exert too much force, as this could break the shells or crush the walnut kernel or meat instead of splitting it into two perfect half shells.
+- Be cautious not to exert too much force, as this could break the shells or crush the walnut kernel or meat, rather than splitting it into two perfect halves.
+(Unless you don’t care about keeping the shells intact.)

-4. Remove the nut meat or kernel from the cracked nut.
+5. Remove the nut meat or kernel from the cracked nut:

-- Once the shell is cracked, use your fingers, a smaller flathead screwdriver, or a small nut pick to extract the nut meat or walnut kernel from the broken shell and put them into one of the containers or bowls.
+- Once the shell is cracked, use your fingers, knife, a small flathead screwdriver, or a small nut pick to extract the nut meat (walnut kernel) from the broken shell and place it in one of the containers or bowls.

 - Inspect the kernel for any remaining shell fragments and remove them.

-5. Separate the walnut shells from the kernels.
+6. Separate the walnut shells from the kernels:

-- Place the walnut shell halves in a separate container or bowl and set aside to use for walnut crafts.
+- Place the walnut shell halves in a separate container or bowl and set them aside for use in walnut crafts.

-- Continue the above steps for as many walnuts as you need for your craft project.
+- Continue the steps above to crack the walnut shells you need for your craft project.

 - Take breaks if your hands become fatigued to prevent accidental slips.

 Cracking or splitting walnuts for crafts isn’t just a creative endeavor; it’s a way to engage with nature’s beauty and infuse it into your projects.
-From walnut crafts to home decor, the cracked shells of walnuts provide a unique and visually appealing element to your craft supplies that can really make your DIY projects stand out.
+From walnut crafts to home decor, the cracked walnut shells add a unique, visually appealing element to your craft supplies, making your DIY projects stand out.

-To make this walnut cracking activity even more lovely, have you ever noticed that the nut kernel inside looks like a heart when you crack a walnut open?
-My daughter noticed this fact long ago, so we added a photo of a walnut split open to reveal the heart kernel to the video in our post about going on a heart-shaped scavenger hunt.
-Click the link to see it!
+To make this walnut-cracking activity even more lovely, have you ever noticed that the nut kernel inside looks like a heart when you crack a walnut open?
+My daughter noticed this interesting detail long ago because we enjoy searching for heart shapes.
+I added a photo of a walnut split open to reveal the heart kernel to the video for this heart-shaped scavenger hunt.
+Please visit the activity instructions to see each of the other natural heart shapes.

 Gather your materials, put on your safety gear, and let your imagination run wild as you explore the endless possibilities of cracked walnut crafts.
-We have a few walnut craft ideas you can try on the list below.
+There are a few walnut craft ideas you can try listed at the bottom of this tutorial.

 If you are looking for walnut crafts you can make with the shells of freshly cracked walnuts, try these simple ideas: